-- bastard: 256bit, combining city, and murmur. - city256, city512, murmur256, murmur512: Use multiple 128-bit hashes with different seeds. - spooky32, spooky64: Faster version of spooky with less bits. - -p --paranoid/-P --less-paranoid (default) Increase or decrease the paranoia of rmlint's duplicate algorithm.
-Use -pp if you want byte-by-byte comparison without any hashing. - -p is equivalent to -algorithm=sha512 - -pp is equivalent to -algorithm=paranoid - -P is equivalent to -algorithm bastard - -PP is equivalent to -algorithm spooky - -v --loud/-V --quiet Increase or decrease the verbosity.
+- -p --paranoid/-P --less-paranoid (default) Increase or decrease the paranoia of rmlint's duplicate algorithm.
+Use -pp if you want byte-by-byte comparison without any hashing.

+- -p is equivalent to -algorithm=paranoid

+- -P is equivalent to -algorithm=highway256

+- -PP is equivalent to -algorithm=metro256

+- -PPP is equivalent to -algorithm=metro

+- -v --loud/-V --quiet Increase or decrease the verbosity.
 You can pass these options several times.
 This only affects rmlint's logging on stderr, but not the outputs defined with -o.
+Passing either option more than three times has no further effect.

+- -g --progress / -G --no-progress (default) Show a progressbar with same defaults.

-Passing either option more than three times has no effect. - -g --progress/-G --no-progress(default) Convenience shortcut for -o progressbar -o summary -o sh:rmlint.sh -VVV.
+Convenience shortcut for -o progressbar -o summary -o sh:rmlint.sh -o json:rmlint.json -VVV.

-Note: This flag clears all previous outputs.
-Specify any additional outputs after this flag!
+NOTE: This flag clears all previous outputs.
+If you want additional outputs, specify them after this flag using -0.